marcelsoliveira/stargazer/README.md

 ## Dependencies

 Stargezer is dependent on Nodejs and Sass.
-Make sure you have it installed in your computer before trying to build or run the app.
+Make sure you have it installed on your computer before trying to build or run the app.

 ## Running the app